 Another rather weird observation was that within the fake antivirus folder, a new '.exe' file appeared with the name 'filesystemscan.exe'.
 At this point, just eight fake antivirus samples remained from the fourteen at the outset of the test.
 A new executable file was created by one of these fake programs.

 After approximately 5 minutes, the situation was relatively stable.
 Although the hard drive sound remained terrible, the mouse moved and I was able to work with computer.
 It was, however, VERY slow.
 After clicking the Internet Security icon, Windows reported that the shortcut was broken and the file isecurity.exe was missing.
 I managed to run the Task Manager, surprised that it was not disabled by the running malware processes.
 The CPU load was continually spiking from 10% to 100%.

 My test was about to reach a disappointing conclusion.
 None of the fake antiviruses appeared and none of them attempted to scan my computer for errors.
 Undeterred, I decided to repeat the test with the remaining samples within my fake antivirus folder and with the newly-created one.
 When all files were selected and ENTER pressed, Task Manager displayed a permanent CPU load of 100% and after approximately 30 seconds, a blue screen of death appeared.
 My computer restarted itself.. :(

 And finally.. the winner is....
 Security Sphere 2012!

 When my old PC was trying to boot Windows again, I wondered why none of the fake antiviruses had appeared.
-When I heard the Windows start-up sound and observed that my desktop background had been changed to a solid blue color, I realised there was hope.
+When I heard the Windows start-up sound and observed that my desktop background had been changed to a solid blue color, I realized there was hope.
 Despite my reservations, we would have a winner of the Fake Antivirus Competition!
 And sure enough, Security Sphere 2012 appeared - scanning my PC and displaying fake errors.
 Finally, the test was a success and I can confirm that the most scary and 'best' fake antivirus program is...
 Security Sphere 2012!